jonnywinter/jonnywinter.github.io/_posts/2021-06-03-hiding-credentials-api-keys-environmental-variables.md

 #Display a specific environmental variable
 $env:user
 ```
-For macOS, the process is a little different; the environmental variables are stored in a file that we must edit in a text editor.
+For macOS, the process is a little different; the environmental variables are stored in a file that we must edit in a text editor (and if using nano press **CTRL+W** to quit, selecting **Y** to save).
 The easiset way to do this is to open up Terminal and -

 Terminal/Bash
 ```bash